 So what gives?
 Why did the cats never learn that they could have all the fish they wanted if they just kept picking the colored jar?
 Nobody really knows, but probably the “you can’t tell me what do to / you don’t own me / screw you, that’s why” theory is correct.
 I mean, have you ever tried to get a cat to do what you wanted it to do?
 I rest my case.

-In any event, cats are partially colorblind in that they seem to lack the ability to see red, but have no problem with blues and greens.
+In any event, cats are partially colorblind in that they seem to lack the ability to see red, or at least not strongly, but have no problem with blues and greens.
 So it’s possible that played a role in some of the experiments that seemed to demonstrate that cats couldn’t see colors.
 After it was discovered that cats could distinguish colors, the “fish” style experiment was run again in the 1960s.
 This time, it was a success.
 However, cats never learn this trick very quickly.
 On average, it took about 1550 tries before each cat would finally learn to pick the colored item to get their treat (presumably at this point they just got tired of the experiment, so started cooperating just to make it all stop).
 The real leading theory as to why it took so long for cats to learn this is simply that color doesn’t really factor into the daily life of a cat, in terms of being important.
 Thus, their brains, while able to distinguish between many colors, aren’t really used to doing so, so it takes a long time to train them to do a task like this.

 This same type of experiment was run on dogs, with much more success (presumably because they long to please you, unlike cats who likely pick incorrectly out of spite).
 Dogs do have significantly fewer cones than humans, though, so scientists estimate that they only see colors about 1/7th as vibrant as humans do.
 Despite this, dogs were quickly able to learn to distinguish not only gray from various colors, but also to easily distinguish between many shades of colors.
 Like cats, though, dogs are partially colorblind.
 Specifically, due to lack of L-cones they have trouble with differentiating between red, orange, and chartreuse shades, though they can do things like distinguish red and blue and distinguish between the various shades of blue and the like.